- Home

 How the surgery is done

-To remove the cancer, the surgery can be done in two ways:
+To remove the cancer, the surgery can be done in 2 ways:

 Surgery for oesophageal cancer is complex.
-Surgeons that regularly perform this type of surgery have better outcomes, which means you might need to travel to a specialist centre to have surgery.
-Call Cancer Council 13 11 20 to ask about patient travel assistance that may be available.
+Surgeons that regularly perform this type of surgery have better outcomes, which means that if you live far from a specialist centre, you will have to travel to have surgery.
+You may be eligible for help with travel costs.
+Call Cancer Council 13 11 20 for more information.

 Oesophagectomy (surgical resection)